grip-on-software/data-gathering/README.md

 separately or in combination with one another:

 - Run `pip install -r requirements.txt` to install the dependencies for the data gathering scripts.
-Additionally, `pip install -I python-gitlab>=1.10.0` installs a proper version for data gathering (but not for the outdated Quality report dependency).
+Next, `pip install -I 'python-gitlab>=1.10.0'` installs a proper version for our data gathering; there will be some warnings about it being incompatible with the outdated Quality-report dependency, but these warnings can be ignored.
-  - If you want to gather Topdesk or LDAP data: run `pip install -r requirements-jenkins.txt`, which also ensures that the normal dependencies are installed.
+  - If you want to gather data from spreadsheets with seat counts, Topdesk or
+    LDAP: run `pip install -r requirements-jenkins.txt`, which also ensures that the normal dependencies are installed.
   - For the controller: run `pip install -r requirements-daemon.txt`, which also ensures that the normal dependencies are installed.
-  - In order to make use of static code analysis, run `pip install -r requirements-analysis.txt`, which installs dependencies for Pylint and mypy (typing extensions).
+  - For static code analysis: run `pip install -r requirements-analysis.txt`, which installs dependencies for Pylint and mypy (typing extensions) as well as all the other dependencies, even those in Jenkins and controller setups.
 - Run `python setup.py install` to install the module and any missing dependencies for the data gathering module.
 Note that some versions of `setuptools`, which is used in this step, are unable to use wheels or eggs